Limit cycles turn active matter into robots: Materials and Methods

 Here we derive the point response in the continuum limit of the wall.
-For small deformations, we may capture the mechanics via the theory of linear elasticity in which the stress tensor $\sigma_{ij}$ is linearly proportional to the strain $u_{ij} = \frac12( \partial_i u_j + \partial_j u_i )$: $\sigma_{ij} = C_{ijmn} u_{mn}$.
-The form of the tensor $C_{ijmn}$ can be deduced on the basis of symmetries and conservation laws.
-Since the microscopic structure has $C_6$ symmetry, the macroscopic elastic modulus tensor must be isotropic
+In the continuum, the internal forces are captured by the stress tensor $\sigma_{ij}$ and the geometric deformation is captured by the (linearized) strain tensor $u_{ij} = \frac12( \partial_i u_j + \partial_j u_i )$, where $u_i$ is the displacement field.
+For small deformations, the stress-strain relationship can be approximated as linear $\sigma_{ij} = C_{ijmn} u_{mn}$.
+The form of the elastic modulus tensor $C_{ijmn}$ can be deduced on the basis of symmetries and conservation laws.
+Since angular momentum is conserved (i.e. there are no external sources of angular momentum in the bulk of the system), we have $C_{ijkl}=C_{jikl}$.
+Moreover, since the internal forces are not triggered by solid body rotation, we have $C_{ijkl}=C_{ijlk}$.
+Since the microscopic structure has $C_3$ symmetry, the macroscopic elastic modulus tensor must be isotropic.
+These three conditions imply that the elastic modulus tensor takes the following form~\cite{Scheibner_NatPhys2020}: